Michael Dokunmu

-Michael Folabi Dokunmu (born 9 April 2006) is a South African professional footballer who plays as a midfielder for Dutch side Vitesse.
+Michael Folabi Dokunmu (born 9 April 2006) is a South African professional footballer who plays as a midfielder for the Under-21 squad of Dutch club De Graafschap.
 He is regarded as a promising young player in South Africa.

 Early life

 Dokunmu was born in Kimberley, South Africa, to a Nigerian father and a South African mother.

 Club career

 Dokunmu started his career at a number of youth clubs in South Africa before joining professional side SuperSport United.
 In December 2019, his mother accepted a job in the Netherlands, and Dokunmu's family moved to the country.

 The following summer, he went on trial with Eredivisie side Vitesse, before being accepted into their academy.
 He signed his first professional contract with the club in August 2022.
 He became Vitesse's third-youngest debutant, behind Brahim Darri and Mitchell van Bergen, when he appeared in a friendly game against SC Heerenveen.

 International career

 Eligible to represent South Africa and Nigeria through his parents, as well as the Netherlands, he was called up to the under-17 side of the latter for a training camp in January 2023.
 However, in April of the same year, he switched his international allegiance to South Africa, and was called up to their under-17 side ahead of the 2023 U-17 Africa Cup of Nations.
 He stated that he had chosen to represent South Africa as it was his birthplace, and that he hoped to represent the nation's senior squad in future.